Vilashkachare19/mern-project/README.md

 ## Features

-- Add new items to the database (Create)
+- Add new user to the database (Create)
-- View items in a list (Read)
+- View user in a list (Read)
-- Edit existing items (Update)
+- Edit existing users (Update)
-- Delete items from the database (Delete)
+- Delete users from the database (Delete)

 ## Technologies Used